|Emergency Contact Number:||N/A|

 |Country Calling Code:||N/A|

 Cardiff is regarded as one of the best shopping destinations in the UK.
-Most of the city centre shopping is also pedestranised meaning that everything is within a managable stroll.
+Most of the city centre shopping is also pedestrianized meaning that everything is within a manageable stroll.
 If you are looking for big brands, try Queens Street or one of the several shopping malls including the St David's Shopping Centre and the Capital Shopping Centre.
-For a more intimate shopping experience try one of Cardiff's six Victorian Aracdes.
+For a more intimate shopping experience try one of Cardiff's six Victorian Arcades.
 The Arcades offer more independent and versatile stalls and shops.
 Cardiff is also home to a number markets, including the Cardiff Market, which features a number of traders under one roof.
 We recommend the annual Cardiff Christmas.

 Cardiff is home to four universities and colleges.
 These include Cardiff University and Cardiff Metropolitan University.
 For more info. on studying at any of these, please visit the university section of the website.

 By registering with our website you will benefit from email updates specific to the preferences you provide.
 We will send you specific information and services tailored to your study abroad tripLog in with Facebook

 Please take a few seconds to give us a few pieces of info so that we can help you more with your study abroad experience.
 Many Thanks!×